Mateushga1/AIoT-Guidebook/README.md

 git checkout vX.Y.Z # Specify the targeted vX.Y.Z version
 ```

 In the `STM32CubeU5` repository, there are examples and demonstration projects using all U5 series boards developed by `STMicroelectronics`, applying various libraries and integrated modules of the boards.
-One of these projects utilizes the `MXChip` WiFi module on the `B-U585I-IOT02A` for TCP/IP communication with a server.
+One of these projects uses the `MXChip` WiFi module on the `B-U585I-IOT02A` for TCP/IP communication with a server.

 We will use this base project, modifying the server to `ThingSpeak` and sending a fixed value that can be visualized on the website.
 The project is located in the following path in the folder where you downloaded it: `STM32CubeU5/Projects/B-U585I-IOT02A/Applications/NetXDuo/Nx_UDP_Echo_Client`.